BrunoSantoni/BrunoSantoni/README.md

 In love with programming.
 Always chasing for simple solutions for every problem.

-Currently focused in learning and development applications with Node.js (Nest.js and GraphQL), React (Next.js), React Native and Typescript.
+Currently working with Node.js, React and React Native using Typescript.
+Currently learning Go, C# and Java.

 ## Main Repositories